ONSdigital/sdg_data_updates/8-10-1/README.md

 **Population estimates by country**
 - Go to https://www.nomisweb.co.uk/query/construct/summary.asp?mode=construct&version=0&dataset=2002
-- Geography = Countries > tick all
+- Geography = Countries > tick all and deselect 'Great Britain' and 'England and Wales'
 - Date = select all years from 2010 to latest year
 - Age = Aged 16+
 - Sex = Total